N4rv4lus/00-Cfa-Infra/03-Docker/Dockerfile/mysql/Simple-sql-Image.md

 # Here is a small guide to build your first sql image with docker

-## Create the directory and push the files
+## Create the directory and MYSQL Containers files
 First create a new directory to store the files that will permit to build the image :
 ```shell
 mkdir /docker-test/mysql